crycode-de/ioBroker.discord/docs/en/README.md

 By default, authorization is enabled and only authorized users are able to interact with the adapter.

-The authorized users can be configured in the adapter instance configuration including some per-user permissions.
+The authorized users and server roles can be configured in the adapter instance configuration including some per user/role permissions.
+For server roles, the permissions only apply to the specific server and not to other servers or direct messages.
+If permissions are given per user and server role, they will be merged for the corresponding server.

-The users are identified by their internal user ID, so changes of the user tag don't affect the authorized users list.
+The users and roles are identified by their internal ID, so changes of the user tag, user name or role name don't affect the authorized users/roles lists.

 It's possible to disable the authorization, but this should be done only if any user on any server of the bot can be trusted!